sangwoo-joh/sangwoo-joh.github.io/mantra.md

 > We don't rise to the level of our expectations; we fall to the level
 > of our training. - Archilochos

+> Young man, in mathematics you don't understand things.
+You just get
+> used to them. - John von Neumann